Tribes of Peru

 Curayaco - Lima, Early Horizon.
 Alva

 Cuyos - Pisac is a royal estate for Pachacuti, built after conquering the Cuyos - one of the first ethnic groups conquered.
-MacQuarrie
+MacQuarrie.
+The Cuyos lived in Pucara Pantilliclla, when Pachacuti conquered, he burned it.
+Sarmineto/Niles

 Guarani –